-- 1. Editors and reviewers must set significantly higher standards for the experimental evaluation of a new learning algorithm.
-Articles that do not meet these standards should usually be rejected. - 2.
-Researchers must reserve enough resources for thorough experimental evaluation of their algorithms.

-- 3. The research community must prepare and use public collections of example problems from all relevant fields in order to simplify algorithm evaluations.
+- 1. Editors and reviewers set significantly higher standards for the experimental evaluation of a new learning algorithm.
+Articles that do not meet these standards are usually rejected. - 2.
+Researchers reserve sufficient resources for a thorough experimental evaluation of their algorithms. - 3.
+The research community prepares and uses public collections of example problems from all relevant fields in order to simplify algorithm evaluations.
 Re-use of example problems is also a prerequisite for broad comparisons of algorithms.
 Only a few fields such as speech recognition and optical character recognition do already have such collections. - 4.
-Standard experimental setups and standard result presentation formats should be developed to improve comparability and reproducibility of evaluation results.
+Standard experimental setups and result presentation formats are developed to improve comparability and reproducibility of evaluation results.